Chaolei98/FreeZAD/README.md

 ```bash
 python evaluate.py
 ```
-The implementation details will be released upon acceptance.
+The implementation details (inference code) will be released upon acceptance.

 ## Acknowledgments and Licenses